Biliary Colic and Cholecystitis

 - Amylase – to check for pancreatitis

-Trans-abdominal ultrasound is one of the most sensitive modality for visualising gallstone disease and is typically used first line to investigate suspected gallstone pathology (yet a sensitivity around 50%).
+Trans-abdominal ultrasound is one of the most sensitive modalities for visualising gallstone disease and is typically used first line to investigate suspected gallstone pathology (yet a sensitivity around 50%).
 Three specific areas are often visualised on US:

 - The presence of gallstones or sludge (the start of gallstone formation)